 The Term Structure of Liquidity Provision

-We examine the term structure of realized spreads from 100 milliseconds to 600 seconds after each trade in all common stocks from 2010-2017.
-The term structure is sharply downward sloping, implying that (a) market maker profitability is sensitive to speed, and (b) the choice of the horizon of measurement is critical when drawing inferences from realized spreads.
-All measures of net profits to liquidity provision decline over the sample period even at the shortest horizons that we consider: at the 100-millisecond horizon, aggregate profits decline from 1.9 basis points of total dollar volume in 2010 to 1.0 basis points in 2017.
-The data suggest increasing competition in electronic market-making over the sample period, including the most recent years in the sample.
+We examine realized spreads and price impact in clock and trade time following each trade in all common stocks from 2010-2017.
+The term structure of realized spreads (price impact) is sharply downward (upward) sloping, implying that (a) market maker profitability is sensitive to speed, and (b) the choice of the horizon of measurement is critical when drawing inferences from spread decompositions.
+The majority of the price impact of trades in large (small)-capitalization stocks takes place within 15 (60) seconds.
+Net profits to liquidity provision, or equivalently, net costs to liquidity demanders, decline over the sample period even at the shortest horizons that we consider: at the 100-millisecond horizon, aggregate profits decline from 1.9 basis points of total dollar volume in 2010 to 1.0 basis points in 2017.

 Keywords: High frequency trading, market microstructure, market efficiency